chilcano/ansible-role-istio/README.md

 # Ansible Role: istio

-An Ansible Role that deploy Istio (https://istio.io) in an OpenShift cluster running locally, generally created by using Minishift (https://www.openshift.org/minishift).
+An Ansible Role that deploys Istio (https://istio.io) in an OpenShift cluster running locally, generally created by using Minishift (https://www.openshift.org/minishift).
 This Role performs the following tasks:

 - Check if OpenShift is running locally.